rivt-info/rivtinfo.github.io/overview.rst

 **rivt** is a markup language for writing and publishing engineering documents with an emphasis on template reuse.
-Software for engineering documents is already widely available but it comes with barriers to sharing and modifying source files.
+Software for engineering documents is already widely available but there are barriers to sharing and modifying source files.
 These include high initial and update costs, incompatibility between various programs and upgrades, and limited operating system support.
 Consequently, similar engineering documents need to be repeatedly written from scratch to accomodate different software programs.

-The table below summarizes the features addressed by **rivt** to address this wasteful and frustrating work.
+The table below summarizes the features included in **rivt** to address this wasteful and frustrating situation.

 **Comparison of Engineering Document Programs**